-3. (KEY) Through the Securities activity, to supervise broker dealers and investment advisers by conducting 95% of examinations within policy guidelines; protect the investing public by rendering a decision on 90% of complaints within 30 days; approve or deny 90% of all applications for licenses from broker dealers, investment advisers, and agents within 30 days from the date the application is deemed complete; and approve or deny 100% of requests for authorization of securities offerings within statutory guidelines.
+3. (KEY) Through the Securities activity, to supervise broker dealers and investment advisers located in the state of Louisiana by conducting 95% of examinations within policy guidelines; by rendering a decision on 90% of complaints within 30 days; by approving or denying 95% of all applications for licenses from broker dealers, investment advisers, and agents within 30 days from the date the application is deemed complete; and by approving or denying 100% of requests for authorization of securities offerings within statutory guidelines.